szageda/keeb-utils/README.md

 ## 3.1.
 Utility Layer

-‘Utility‘ is a keymap layer designed to enhance your keyboard's functionality.
+“Utility“ is a keymap layer designed to enhance your keyboard's functionality.
 It can be activated using a specific key (I prefer <kbd>Caps Lock</kbd>), allowing you to access text editing and navigation features on the alphanumeric keys without shifting your hands from their home positions.

 <div align="center">